 “Emily Ratajkowski’s book made it to the bestseller’s list!”

-Either way, Swisher gave up debating ’empowerment’ after that, and I’m sure it provoked the podcast’s title: “Emily Ratajkowski Isn’t Quite Ready to Quit Profiting Off the Male Gaze — The model on wielding beauty and power in the age of Instagram.”
-Feel free to ad-lib the pout, eyeroll and shrug: Em’s advice to all the pretty young things?
+Silly us.
+Either way, Swisher gave up debating ’empowerment’ with Em, and got busy with her subtitle: “Emily Ratajkowski Isn’t Quite Ready to Quit Profiting Off the Male Gaze — The model on wielding beauty and power in the age of Instagram.”
+Feel free to ad-lib the pout, eyeroll and shrug.

+Em’s advice to all those pretty, young things?
 “I’m like, go get it, honey.”

-Interestingly, Swisher just signed with Simon & Schuster to publish her two-volume memoir.
-That said, the acidic bildungsroman of a vengeful lesbian seems a trifle niche, so to ensure it makes the NYT bestseller list Swisher may have to follow Emily’s advice and get her tits out.
+Swisher just signed with Simon & Schuster to publish her two-volume memoir.
+The acidic bildungsroman of a vengeful lesbian seems a trifle niche, so to ensure it makes the NYT bestseller list Swisher may have to follow Emily’s advice, and get her tits out.
+Go get it, honey!